ibm-cloud-docs/cis/glb-setup.md

 On your dashboard, you'll see three lists that show the [load balancers](#x2788902){: term}, origin pools, and [health checks](#x4571658){: term}.
 The lists display the new or updated global load balancer, or one of its components after you've provisioned or updated it.
 Initially, the lists are empty, and before you create a load balancer you must take a few actions.

 {{site.data.keyword.cis_short_notm}} can support load balancer pools that use a private IP address, but there are limitations:
-- you cannot use proxy services or health checks.
+- you can't use proxy services or health checks.
 - you can only use DNS-based load balancing.
 {: important}